WHERE THERE'S A NEED, THERE'S A LION

 We Serve!

-For a very long time, Longview Pioneer Lions have been serving our community and surrounding area in the Lower Columbia region (we will celebrate our 100th birthday next year!!).
-We provide eyeglasses and hearing aids for those who can't afford them; award student scholarships; conduct elementary school vision screenings; support Camp Leo for Children with Diabetes; sponsor numerous community events and organizations; assist local families in need.
-Here are some of our service projects in recent years.
-Those interrupted by Covid have now been resumed, or or on their way back.
-Pioneer Lions look forward to getting fully back to business as usual!
+For a very long time, Longview Pioneer Lions have been serving our community and surrounding area in the Lower Columbia region (we celebrated our 100th birthday last year!!).
+We provide eyeglasses and hearing aids for those who can't afford them; award student scholarships; help with elementary school vision screenings; support Camp Leo for Children with Diabetes; sponsor numerous community events and organizations; assist local families in need.
+Here are some of our current service projects.
+For Pioneer Lions, staying busy is business as usual!

 Roaring for Reading